ConnorMulqueen/overreacted/src/pages/fix-like-no-ones-watching/index.md

 ---

-I don't think I'll be making posts frequently but I think it would be a good practice to write blog posts about the random personal projects I make in my free-time.
-So maybe I'll make a couple of posts a year[.](/getting-my-discord-to-500-servers/)
+I don't intend to be making posts frequently but I think it'll be fun to write blog posts about the random personal projects I make in my free-time[.](/getting-my-discord-to-500-servers/)